-Your healthcare professional will probably prescribe motion-sickness medications such as meclizine (Antivert) to relieve the feelings of vertigo and dizziness, and possibly methylprednisolone to reduce inner ear inflammation.
+Your healthcare professional may prescribe motion-sickness medications such as meclizine (Antivert) to relieve the acute feelings of vertigo and dizziness, and possibly methylprednisolone to reduce inner ear inflammation.
 An antibiotic is sometimes prescribed.
 This condition can also simply resolve without any medications, so you may opt to “wait it out” if your symptoms are not severe.

 Try to distribute your meals evenly throughout the day so that you eat and drink similar amounts several times each day.
 This can help to regulate the fluids in your body.
 Five or six small meals may be better than three large ones.

 Your healthcare provider will review your medications to make sure that they are not causing the drop in your blood pressure.
 You may be prescribed new medications to increase your blood pressure, or your medications or dosages may be altered.